 You can enjoy from the coast with different and charming beaches to the highlands with a series of beautiful Inca ruins.
 Or you can also get to know the jungle with the mighty Amazon River and its different lodges.
 In addition, southern Peru is home to some incredible destinations that you cannot miss.
-Such as the high Andean city of Puno and its surrounding regions such as Lake Titicaca.
-The city has a beautiful town square and beautiful mountain scenery.
-While the Lake is home to ancient cultures such as the Uros.
-They have been living in the lake for hundreds of years.
+Such as the high Andean city of Puno and its surrounding regions like Lake Titicaca.
+The city has a beautiful town square and amazing mountain scenery.
+While the lake is home to ancient cultures such as the Uros.
+They have been living in the Lake for hundreds of years.
 Being able to enjoy the floating Uros islands is an incredible attraction.

 - History of the Uros

-- How to get to the floating islands of Uros
+- How to get to the Uros

 - The tour through the islands

-Lake Titicaca is a very popular stop before crossing the border.
-It is considered the largest lake in South America.
-But without a doubt, the most remarkable things about Lake Titicaca are its floating islands and the cultures that inhabit them.
-Around 4,000 people are believed to live on the islands in the middle of the lake.
+Therefore, we have to say that Titicaca is a very popular stop before crossing the border to Bolivia country.
+It is considered the world`s highest navigable lake.
+Besides, without a doubt, the most remarkable things about Lake Titicaca are its floating islands and the cultures that inhabit them.
+Around 4,000 people are believed to live on the islands in the middle of the Lake.
 The daily life and history of the people who live on the Uros Islands are quite intriguing.

 HISTORY OF THE UROS